Itsdenty/torre-challenge/README.md

 # torre-challenge
-A fullstack implementation of torre challenge using expressjs and react
+A fullstack implementation of torre challenge using expressjs and vuejs
-# Andela VLF Challenge

-Andela VLF Sendit is an app that allows users to send parcels to anywhere in Nigeria

 The App is hosted on heroku [ here ](https://torre-challenge-fullstack.herokuapp.com).